programs and services

 Based on the Seven Steps, weekly meetings of offenders are held to provide a forum for free and open discussions about barriers to establishing and maintaining one's freedom.
 Groups are held in the community as well as federal penitentiaries.

-A 35 person halfway house that provides a supportive environment for the successful reintegration of offenders into the community.
-Caseworkers assume oversight of residents 24 hours a day, 7 days a week.
+A 35-bed facility which houses adult male offenders and provides a supportive environment transitioning from incarceration into the community.
+The primary goal of the Halfway House is to assist with and support residents with their plans for successful reintegration into the community.
+Caseworkers assume oversight of residents 24/7.
 Referrals are made through Correctional Services of Canada and are subject to acceptance by the CRF.

 Pardon Me is a new program operating out of the both the Calgary and Halifax 7th Step Society offices.
 It offers judgement free peer support by Case Managers that have a lived experience within the criminal justice system.